Professional practice

 • C v D: assisting a Member of Chambers by researching points of applicable law for an arbitration memorial.

-Art & cultural artefacts
+Art & auction houses

 Edward has a particular interest in art law, stemming from his undergraduate studies in Aesthetics (the philosophy of art).